 Many students choose to take a gap year before university.
 If you wish to defer your entry for a year, you must indicate this clearly on your UCAS application.

 If you’re looking to study part-time, there are plenty of undergraduate courses to choose from.
-Once you’ve found the right course, you can start your application through the University of Gloucestershire by clicking ‘Apply now’ at the top of the page.
+Once you’ve found the right course, you can start your application through the University of Gloucestershire by clicking ‘Apply now’.
 Please note that international students are not eligible to study part-time.

 The university considers a wide range of qualifications for entry.
 We welcome applications from students who are taking, or who have taken, A Levels, AS Levels, BTEC National Diploma/Certificates, NVQ Level 3, International Baccalaureate Diplomas and Access courses.